Part V. Certification Criteria

 e.
 If the internship, externship, or production work is part of the course requirement, the student may not be considered as a graduate or issued a graduation credential until the internship, externship, or production work has been satisfactorily completed.

-2. Addition of a new branch location or instructional site.
+2. Opening a new site or instructional location.

-3. Address change of a branch or instructional site in Virginia.
+3. Changing the address of a site or instructional location in Virginia.

 1. Naming of new school president.